dtkav/s3play/README.md

 CORS stands for Cross-Origin Resource Sharing and allows a page hosted on github to access a page on a different host (in this case s3.amazonaws.com).If you clone this repo, make sure the AllowedOrigin matches your new url.

-Next, you can enter your AWS access credentials into the settings tab of the web app and click 'load library'.
+Next, go to http://dtkav.github.com/s3play/ (or your new url) and enter your AWS access credentials into the settings tab of the web app and click 'load library'.
 Your library should load in a few seconds.
 Finally, click a track and rock out :)